mitskobay/memorypalace/command-line-printing.md

 I just learned about the `cal` command, which displays a calendar in the command line.
 I wanted to print one to tape to my desk (do `cal -h` to remove highlighting of today's date).
 After saving the text to a file (`cal -h > cal.txt`), what to do next?

 ## tl;dr

 Do `lp cal.txt`.

 ## Much more on command line printing ([1])

 - Is `lp` available?
 Do `which lp` to make sure it is in your search path.

-- Check the status of your printers:
+- Check the status of your printers:\
 ```sh
 lpstat -p -d
 ```
 The `-p` option provides the printer descriptions; the `-d` option indicates the default printer.

-- For a long list of printer options: `lpoptions`
+- For a long list of printer options: `lpoptions`\
-This may be hard to read, so we can replace spaces by newlines, and use more:
+This may be hard to read, so we can replace spaces by newlines, and use `more`:
 ```sh
 lpoptions | tr " " `\n` | more
 ```
-(`tr` stands for "translate", and is useful for basic replacing as well as more sophisticated transformations.)
+(`tr` stands for "translate", and is useful for basic replacing as well as more sophisticated transformations.)\
 And if there are multiple printers, you can specify one like "LaserJet" by using `lpoptions -p LaserJet`.

 - For drivers, IP address, and related information: `lpinfo -v`